SQwQ/color-picker/README.md

 # Color Picker & Palette Manager

 A Chrome browser extension that allows you to pick colors from anywhere on your screen, manage color palettes, and work completely offline.
+Features an adorable "Color Meow" mascot!

 ## Features

 - **Color Picker**: Pick any color from your screen using the EyeDropper API
-  - View RGB and HSV values
+  - View RGB and HSV values in real-time
-  - See the selected color's position on a color wheel
+  - Interactive color wheel showing picked color position
-  - Add picked colors to existing palettes
+  - Automatically adds picked colors to selected palette
+  - Click any color in current palette to view its info and position
+  - Visual markers on color wheel for all palette colors
+  - Create new palettes directly from the picker

 - **Palette Management**: Create and manage color palettes
-  - Create unlimited palettes with custom names and descriptions
+  - Create unlimited palettes with custom names
-  - Add/remove colors from palettes
+  - View current palette while picking colors
-  - View all colors in a palette with their RGB/HSV values
+  - Click palette colors to display their RGB/HSV values
+  - Delete individual colors from palettes (hover to reveal × button)
+  - Delete entire palettes from the list view (hover to reveal × button)
-  - See all palette colors visualized on a color wheel
+  - See all palette colors visualized on the color wheel
+  - Side-by-side layout for easy viewing

 - **Import/Export**: Backup and share your palettes
-  - Export all palettes to a JSON file
+  - Export all palettes to JSON file (one click, no confirmation)
   - Import palettes from JSON files
-  - All data stored locally - works completely offline
+  - All data stored locally using Chrome Storage API
+  - Works completely offline

 ## Installation